 Which should I use?

 The list of available elevation services depends on the latitude of the map pins and your subscription level.
 A suitable default service is always selected automatically.

-PRO subscribers can override this selection by choosing from the dropdown above the map next to the displayed elevation:
+PRO subscribers can override this selection by choosing from the drop down above the map next to the displayed elevation:

 Note: Google Elevation is only available when the app displays a Google Map.

 Generally, SRTM3 or Google will provide the best results for general use.
-SRTM1 has higher resolution, but the dataset also includes some gaps and artefacts.
+SRTM1 has higher resolution, but the dataset also includes some gaps and artifacts.
 AsterGDEM covers a wider range of latitudes than SRTM, and it or Google are usually the best choices beyond 60N or 56S (e.g. Iceland).

 At extreme latitudes GTOPO30 or Google may be the only available choice.
 The low resolution of GTOPO30 makes it unsuitable for any applications requiring even moderate accuracy (e.g. you cannot use this to estimate when the sun will drop behind a mountain peak).

 While Google Elevation service is generally the best option for accuracy, this is not always the case.
 It pays to experiment and test different services.
 A good example is Coonowrin in the Glass House Mountains, Queensland, Australia.
 As you might know, the Anglophone name for this peak is Crookneck - yes, that's what our company is named after!